chinkulkarni/cloudLab-scripts/README.md

 # RAMCloud-CloudLab-Scripts
-Scripts to allocate and setup a RAMCloud cluster on CloudLab
+Scripts to allocate and setup experimental clusters on CloudLab